-The Financial Reporting Council (FRC) publishes a Code which requires all listed companies to confirm that they have carried out a robust assessment of the principal and emerging risks facing their company, and to illustrate how they have applied the Code in their annual reports and accounts.
-The Code does not define emerging risks and the FRC has not issued a guidance document to support this.
-However, the subject of emerging risks is addressed at section 10 of this guide.
+The Financial Reporting Council (FRC) publish a Code which requires all listed companies to confirm that they have carried out a robust assessment of the principal and emerging risks facing their company, and to illustrate how they have applied the Code in their annual reports and accounts.
+The Code not define emerging risks and the FRC has not issued a guidance document to support this.
+However, the subject of emerging risks is addressed at Section 10 of this Guide.

-The Code increases the visibility of risk management at a board level, and applies a higher level of scrutiny to risk management processes.
+The Code increases the visibility of risk management at a board level, and a higher level of scrutiny to risk management processes.
 Risk management and related internal control systems must be monitored, with companies carrying out reviews of their effectiveness.
 Overall, an effective risk governance framework is essential in order to achieve the Code objectives, and communication around risk should be at the centre of the risk framework of all companies.
-It is widely accepted that the commitment demonstrated by those in control of an organisation can make a significant difference in the level of organisational achievement.